HHS/OPRE-OPS/README.md

 ## Dependencies

-At a bare minimum, you need [Docker](https://www.docker.com) installed to run the application locally.
+At a bare minimum, you need [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/) installed to run the application locally.
 If you want to do development, you will also need to install [Python](https://www.python.org), [Node.js](https://nodejs.org), and [pre-commit](https://pre-commit.com/#installation).